aloraalee/music-festival-fe/README.md

 # Music Festival Schedule Service Frontend

 ## Description
 This React application serves as the frontend for the Music Festival Organization Service.
-It allows users to view and manage music festival schedules, including viewing schedule details, removing shows from schedules, and searching schedules.
+It is an app for admins to view and manage music festival schedules, including viewing schedule details, removing shows from schedules, and searching schedules.

 ## Features
 - View a list of music festival schedules